 Please note: Responses to questions are not stored on our website and no information that could identify the patient is requested.

-Since 2007, Autism Speaks' has focused its state advocacy efforts on passage of meaningful autism insurance reform.
-More than 30 states have now enacted laws that require certain health insurance plans to cover the treatment of autism.
+Autism Speaks' has worked to pass meaningful autism insurance reform across the country.
+More than 40 states have now enacted laws that require certain health insurance plans to cover the treatment of autism.
 These states appear in green on our state initiatives map.
 Unfortunately, determining whether your insurance plan includes a meaningful autism benefit is not as easy as looking at a map.
 Not all plan types are subject to state law.
 Additionally, many state autism insurance laws further exclude certain plan types or impose age caps that may adversely affect your coverage.